mebarlew/BlockForge/README.md

 ## Limitations

 - Not 100% reliable on all devices (some Samsung/manufacturer-specific issues)
-- Only screens non-contact numbers by default
-- Brief ring before blocking is expected
+- Brief ring before blocking is expected (Android API limitation)
 - Caller ID accuracy depends on API provider
 - Free API tier limited to 100 lookups/month

 ## Privacy

-- All data stored locally on device
+- **All data stored locally on device**
 - Caller ID lookups sent to NumVerify API (phone numbers only)
 - No analytics or tracking
 - No ads
+- No data collection

 ## Contributing